Yes; the DPT program is accredited through the Commission on Accreditation in Physical Therapy Education (CAPTE) through 2023.

 about the accreditation of the University of North Florida.
 Individual contact

 to the Commission on Colleges about the University of North Florida

 accreditation status should occur only if there is evidence that appears to

 support significant noncompliance with a requirement or standard.

 PTCAS will notify the DPT program as to which applicants are in what stage of processing on the PTCAS end of things.
 However, they do not actually send the program or the UNF Graduate School GRE scores, LORs, observation hour documentation, or transcripts.
 Rather, the materials submitted to PTCAS are made electronically accessible to institutions.

-However, candidates must supply transcripts to both organizations on their own.
+Candidates must supply transcripts to both organizations on their own.
 Official GRE scores are due to the UNF Graduate School, too, but candidates should check directly with PTCAS to see if GRE scores are a mandatory item for their application process.
-Additionally, the program will not collect the required letters of recommendation (LORs) from PTCAS.
-Rather, those must be supplied directly to the UNF Graduate School on organizational letterhead.
-This may be done via hardcopy submission or electronic submission of a .pdf file.
-No other electronic formats are acceptable as they may have been edited.
+Additionally, the required letters of recommendation (LORs) should be submitted to PTCAS.
+Candidates should also submit Observation Hours in PTCAS as well.

 Following the testing policies of ETS, candidates may submit multiple sets of scores for consideration.
 All attempts, however, MUST be on file by the actual application deadline and reported officially by the test agency.
 This means that applicants must plan their testing appointments in accordance with our application deadline.
 Note that the minimum acceptable analytical (essay) score is 3.5 without exception.